rhodyprog4ds/BrownFall24/syllabus/achievements.md

 ## Achievement Definitions

-The table below describes how your participation, assignments, and portfolios will be assessed to earn each achievement.
+The table below describes how your work will be assessed to earn each achievement.
 The keyword for each skill is a short name that will be used to refer to skills throughout the course materials; the full description of the skill is in this table.

 ```{code-cell} ipython3
 :tags: [remove-input]